razziel89/mdslw/README.md

 ## Automatic file discovery

-This tool uses the [ignore][ignore] crate in its default settings to discover files when given a directory as a `PATH`.
+This tool uses the [ignore crate] in its default settings to discover files when given a directory as a `PATH`.
 Details about those defaults can be found [here][ignore defaults].
 Briefly summarised, the following rules apply when deciding whether a file shall be ignored: